-Brazil's Bolsonaro 'failed' on coronavirus, says climate activist Greta Thunberg
+'We need to stand united,' climate activist Thunberg tells U.S. protesters

 Governments around the world, including Brazil, have “failed to save lives and because of that we have seen many deaths that could have been prevented,” Thunberg said.

-Thunberg has sparred with Bolsonaro before, with the Brazilian president calling her a “pirralha,” which roughly translates as “brat.”
-Thunberg responded by ironically changing her Twitter bio to “Pirralha.”

-Reporting by Jake Spring and Stephen Eisenhammer; Editing by Paul Simao
+Reporting by Jake Spring and Stephen Eisenhammer; Editing by Paul Simao and Tom Brown